 Claire Spencer AM

-Non-Executive Director; Chair People, Remuneration & Nominations Committee; Member Audit & Risk Committee
+Deputy Chair of the Board of Directors; Member People, Remuneration & Nominations Committee; Member Audit & Risk Committee

 During her first five years as CEO of Arts Centre Melbourne, Claire steered the organisation toward financial stability, securing work for thousands of artists, technical crews and arts workers as the four indoor venues, iconic outdoor Sidney Myer Music Bowl, and cafes returned to operating at near to full capacity.
 Throughout this period, she positioned the organisation to lead a major redevelopment that is the centrepiece of a $1.4+ billion transformation of the Melbourne Arts Precinct.
 Reimagining Arts Centre Melbourne will include the full refurbishment of the nearly 40-year-old Theatres Building and the addition of a new campus, the Centre for Creativity, which will house a permanent and expanded Australian Music Vault and major new gallery celebrating Australia’s performing arts history.